georgiansarghi/processing-projects/README.md

-# Dynamical Systems, Fractals and Chaos - Processing Projects
+# My collection of Processing Projects

-These are some of my Processing projects.
+These are some of my [Processing](https://processing.org/) projects.
-I have also included some GIFs to give an idea of what the programs do :)

 For some of these projects, I have taken inspiration from [Paul Bourke's personal pages](http://paulbourke.net/) and the book "The algorithmic beauty of plants" by Przemyslaw Prusinkiewicz and Aristid Lindenmayer.